Cryptolibertarian-id/The-Compiler-Course/README.md

 # Types

+The Type System represents the different types of values supported by the language.
+Type checking operation will happen before data stored or manipulated.

 In C++ the size of a given data type is dependent on the compiler and/or the computer architecture.
 C++ only guarantees that each fundamental data types will have a minimum size.

 When we use **keyword sizeof** in C or C++, a type is determined by the compiler, which doesn't have to have anything to do with the actual hardware (though it typically does); in fact, different compilers on the same machine can have different values for these.